 Amazon has become one of the most successful companies in the world.
 The model it uses—the Amazon Flywheel—is not a secret and any seller who understands and applies it can increase their revenue.

-In this article, we will take a look at all aspects of the Amazon Flywheel, and I will show you how you can apply it to your own brand.
+In this article, we will take a look at all aspects of the Amazon Flywheel, and how you can apply it to your own brand.

 What Is the Amazon Flywheel?

 If you aren't familiar with a flywheel, picture a massive metal desk mounted on an axle.
 Your end goal is to get the flywheel rotating fast on its own.

 The idea is you need to apply an enormous amount of force to start moving the flywheel.
 But as you keep turning it, enough momentum builds up that the whole thing begins to rotate on its own.

 In much the same way, Amazon’s growth resembles that of a flywheel—each step in their growth strategy is a turn in the flywheel that helped the company build momentum and become what it is today.